shyam/helloworld-on-docker-and-k8s/k8s/README.md

   type: LoadBalancer
 ````

 Now applying the configuration will instantiate the new containers and decomission the older containers.
 The service (loadbalancer) is automatically pointed to the new containers.
-Note that the service will remain unchanged whereas the deployment will be reconfiugred.
+Note that the service will remain unchanged whereas the deployment will be reconfigured.

 ````
 $ kubectl apply -f helloworld-deployment-and-service.yml